f5devcentral/f5-rseries-training/docs/rseries_monitoring_snmp.rst

-It is highly recommend that you put Interface descriptions in your configuration so that this will showup when using SNMP polling:
+It is highly recommend that you put interface descriptions in your configuration so that this will show up when using SNMP polling:

 .. code-block:: bash